Overview

 Relationship With Trust Security Center

-Trust Security Center may evaluate network policy compliance as part of device posture where supported.
+Trust Security Center evaluates network policy compliance as part of device posture.
 Network-related trust signals may include:- Secure name resolution state.

 - Protected network state.